 Respondent.
 The term “respondent” means the person against whom the charges alleged in a summons have been filed.

 Tribunal.
-The term “tribunal” means the OATH hearings division, which includes the administrative tribunal referenced in section 19-506.1.
+The term “tribunal” means the office of administrative trials and hearings hearings division, which includes the administrative tribunal referenced in section 19-506.1.

-§ 19-902 Appearance of petitioner at commission-related hearing. a.
-Notwithstanding any rule promulgated by OATH or the commission, at a hearing before the tribunal on a violation of a law or regulation enforced by the commission, the petitioner shall appear in one of the following ways:
+§ 19-1002 Appearances at commission-related hearings. a.
+At a hearing before the tribunal on a violation of a law or regulation enforced by the commission, the petitioner shall appear in one of the following ways:

 1. In person;

-2. By sending an authorized representative who is an attorney admitted to practice law in New York state or another authorized representative as OATH permits by rule; or
+2. By sending an authorized representative who is an attorney admitted to practice law in New York state or another authorized representative as the office of administrative trials and hearings permits by rule; or

-3. When the tribunal offers the opportunity to do so, by remote methods as OATH permits by rule.
+3. When the tribunal offers the opportunity to do so, by remote methods as the office of administrative trials and hearings permits by rule.

 b.
 Such hearing shall not proceed without the appearance of the petitioner.

 c.
-The tribunal shall dismiss such violation if a petitioner fails to appear or to make a timely request to reschedule pursuant to section 6-05 of title 48 of the rules of the city of New York.
-The tribunal shall carry out such dismissal in conjunction with the hearing deadline set forth in section 19-905.
+The tribunal shall dismiss such violation if a petitioner fails to appear within thirty minutes of the timely appearance by the respondent or to make a timely request to reschedule pursuant to title 48 of the rules of the city of New York.
+The tribunal shall carry out such dismissal in accordance with its rules of practice, pursuant to title 48 of the rules of the city of New York.

-§ 19-903 ALJ and hearing officer discretion to reduce commission penalties. a.
-If an ALJ or hearing officer finds a violation, such ALJ or hearing officer may in the interest of justice reduce a penalty set by the commission after determining that such reduction is appropriate because one or more compelling considerations or circumstances clearly demonstrates that imposing such penalty would constitute or result in injustice.
-In determining whether such compelling consideration or circumstance exists, the ALJ or hearing officer shall, to the extent applicable, consider, individually and collectively, the following factors:
+§ 19-1003 Administrative law judge and hearing officer discretion to reduce commission penalties. a.
+If an administrative law judge or hearing officer finds a violation, except for a violation under section 19-507, such administrative law judge or hearing officer may, in the interest of justice, and upon the petition of the respondent, reduce the penalty for such violation set by the commission after determining that such reduction is appropriate because one or more compelling considerations or circumstances clearly demonstrates that imposing such penalty would constitute or result in injustice.
+In determining whether such compelling consideration or circumstance exists, the administrative law judge or hearing officer shall, to the extent applicable, consider, individually and collectively, the following factors:

 1. The seriousness and circumstances of the violation;